viamrobotics/docs/docs/components/motor/encoded-motor.md

 Viam supports `gpio` model motors with encoders.
 To configure an encoded motor, you must configure the encoder [per the encoder documentation](/components/encoder/) and then configure a `gpio` motor with an `encoder` attribute in addition to the [standard `gpio` model attributes](/components/motor/gpio/).

-Make sure to physically connect your motor to your machine's computer and turn it on.
+Make sure to physically connect your motor to a suitable driver chip, and connect that to your board, as well as connecting the encoder.
 Then, configure the motor:

 <a id="encoder-config">